nknytk/built-onnxruntime-for-raspberrypi-linux/README.md

 This directory has built packages.

+---

+Wheels are built on Raspberry Pi with [this procedure](./BUILD.md).
+Building ONNX Runtime wheel for Raspberry Pi 32bit on Docker with Qemu stopped working since 2020 summer.

 ### build.sh

-A script to build ONNX Runtime wheels for armv7-linux.
+A script to build ONNX Runtime wheels for armv7-linux on Docker with Qemu.
 It builds wheels for Python 3.5, 3.6, 3.7 and 3.8.
 You need docker to run it.